rooftopcellist/chatbot-template/sample-docs/README.md

-# Training Data Directory
+# Source Data Directory

-This directory is the default location for storing documents that will be used to train the RAG (Retrieval-Augmented Generation) system for the chatbot.
+This directory is the default location for storing documents that will be used as source data for the RAG (Retrieval-Augmented Generation) system for the chatbot.

 ## Adding Documents